Carmel Academy: Curriculum

-The school has Judaic studies, language arts, mathematics, and science.
-The curriculum includes the history of the Jewish people, the Hebrew language, and information about Israel.
-The Hebrew language program teaches the language as a modern language, and students use literature, newspapers, poems, and songs to learn the language.
+The school had Judaic studies, language arts, mathematics, and science.
+The curriculum included the history of the Jewish people, the Hebrew language, and information about Israel.
+The Hebrew language program taught the language as a modern language, and students used literature, newspapers, poems, and songs to learn the language.

-The school uses the Providing Alternative Learning Strategies (PALS) program to teach students with language-based learning disabilities.
+The school also offered the Providing Alternative Learning Strategies program to teach students with language-based learning disabilities.

 Extra-curricular activities

-Extra-curricular activities include a student newspaper, Chidon HaTanach Bible Contest, E2K, student government, and the Math Olympiad.
+Extra-curricular activities included a student newspaper, Chidon HaTanach Bible Contest, E2K, student government, and the Math Olympiad.

+In 2003 Carmel Academy had an exchange program with the Jaim Weitzman School in Buenos Aires, Argentina.